Wearable Tech in Business—All You Need to Know

 After choosing the right tech and devoting the time to UX design, there is still a major thing to be addressed: stability.
 Remember all those situations when any of your devices just run out of battery?
 All those scenarios along with simple phone calls or text messages interruptions have to be covered, and data needs to be properly secured, no matter what wearable solution you’re into.

 BLE connection might be unreliable.
-If you are transferring precious data and you would rather not loose them, remember there is a serious risk that they may be gone for good during their transfer—consider storing them locally on wearable hardware side and resent them whenever possible.
+If you are transferring precious data and you would rather not lose them, remember there is a serious risk that they may be gone for good during their transfer—consider storing them locally on wearable hardware side and resent them whenever possible.
 That way all your data will be secured.

 Even though our wearable has been perfectly crafted, with extra attention to details along with a mobile application that covers everything from the business perspective, there is still a solid part to be addressed: firmware.
 A piece of software that will be running on our wearables hardware.
 Firmware update might be a major challenge if you haven’t considered it at all.
 Make sure that some kind of firmware update will be supported, for example OTA (over-the-air) update.
 In the end you don’t want to produce them one more time and send to every single user, right?